kyprifog/ballista/docs/user-guide/src/standalone.md

 ## Creating a Ballista cluster using etcd

+*NOTE:* Ballista 0.4.0 is still under development and this page is out of date.

 Ballista can use etcd for discovery, making it easy to create a cluster on a local development environment, or on any networked computers.